-Competitors memorize

-and deliver a portion or

-portions of a published,

-publicly delivered speech

-previously performed by

-someone else

-(commencement

-addresses, historical

-speeches, political

-speeches, etc.).
-There will

-be a brief introduction to

-the piece near the

-beginning of the speech.
+Competitors memorize and deliver a portion or portions of a published. publicly delivered speech previously performed by someone else (commencement addresses, historical speeches, political speeches, celebrity speeches, etc.).
+There will any other competitor). be a brief introduction to the piece near the beginning of the speech.

-- Time: up to 10 minutes (only valid if timed with stopwatch) - Time violations cannot place first (30 second grace period). - NO NOTES (PAPER OR DIGITAL) - Those using notes should not rank first in the round. - Entertaining, flows, relatable - Your opinion on the topic should not influence the ranking.
+- Time: 8:30 10 minutes (only valid if timed with stopwatch) - Time violations (30 second grace period-10:30 can place first, 10:35 cannot),(deduct points for any significant deviation from optimal time frame).

+NO NOTES (PAPER OR DIGITAL)

+- Those using notes can not rank first in the round. - Entertaining, flows, relatable - Your opinion on the topic should not influence the ranking.